U.S. News and World Report

 See just how many career opportunities you could unlock with the Online MSBA—you might be surprised by the possibilities that await a tested data science professional.

-At the intersection of our four pillars—business acumen, math modeling, computing technologies and communicating with impact—are the talents and tools every data science professional may need for a successful and profitable career in business analytics.
-The Online MSBA curriculum prepares you to master exactly these.
+At the intersection of our four pillars—business acumen, math modeling, computing technologies and communicating with impact—are the talents and advanced tools every data scientist may need for a successful and profitable career in business analytics.
+Our business analytics curriculum prepares you to master exactly these.

 Our 32-credit curriculum can be broken down into the following three types of courses: